flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 case, you use `doall` on the seq.
 The purpose of `doall` is to realize the seq.

 And that covers lazy seqs!
-Now you'll know what the heck is going on next time you call `map` on a map!

-### About Those Creepy Puns

-He's a vampire, dammit!
-Why can't you see that!?!?
+Now you know everything there is to know about the sequence abstraction!

 ## The Collection Abstraction